 Doing this can allow you to target slightly different muscles to get more out of your workout program.

 The key difference is the angle at which you perform the workouts.
-As listed above, the incline bench press is set at an incline between 30-45 degrees.
-The flat bench press is completely parallel to the ground.
+As listed above, the degree for the incline bench press is set at a 30-45 degree incline while the flat bench press is completely parallel to the ground.

 Research shows that the incline bench press is going to put about a 30% increased activation of your upper chest over the flat bench press (1).
 In addition to this, you will likely activate your shoulders more as well.